 A professionally trained appraiser, like those educated by the International Society of Appraisers (isa-appraisers.org), can guide you in the type of appraisal you need.
 Appraisers will sometimes ask clients upfront whether they require a written appraisal or a verbal estimation of value, and should charge accordingly for the service provided.
 A verbal estimation, of course, should cost substantially less than a comprehensive written appraisal.

 Remember though, an appraiser should never make an offer to buy an item they value through a written appraisal.
 To do so is considered unethical.
-If an antique dealer gives you an off-the-cuff verbal estimation of value, they can follow up with an offer.
-This is a situation when doing some research on your own regarding value before approaching a dealer with your item will be helpful to you.
+If an antique dealer gives you an off-the-cuff verbal estimation of value, they may follow up with an offer, and there's nothing wrong with that.
+This is a situation when doing some research on your own regarding value before approaching a dealer with your item will be helpful to make sure you're getting as much as you can for the item.